MzeinSE/Portfolio/README.md

 🔹 Adept at translating complex datasets into **clear, impactful reports for decision-makers**.

 ## 🔍 What I Do
-- Build **interactive dashboards** using Power BI to visualize key performance indicators.
+- Build **interactive dashboards** using Power BI and DAX to visualize key performance indicators.
 - Utilize **SQL & Python (Pandas, NumPy, Scikit-Learn)** for data wrangling and predictive modeling.
-- Develop **automated reports** for HR, finance, and sales data.
+- Develop **automated reports** for all kinds of data.
 - Ensure **data accuracy, security, and compliance** in analytics workflows.

 ## 🚀 Projects & Contributions